parth-patel97/parth-patel97/README.md

 <h1 align="center">Hi, I'm Parth 👋</h1>

 I'm a Data Scientist.
 I grew up in Ahmedabad.
 I am highly motivated to apply my data science/machine learning knowledge, experience and provide valuable insights to solve challenging business problems and build a useful AI product.
-I have an understanding of working in a diversified environment and have gained deep-rooted knowledge of the various competencies
+I have an understanding of working in a diversified environment and have gained deep-rooted knowledge of the various competencies.

 - I'm currently learning Langchain and LLMs, and making POCs using these technologies.
 - I'm best reached via **parthpatel6037@gmail.com** and also via [LinkedIn](https://www.linkedin.com/in/parth-patel-6026b7165/).
-I'm always open to interesting conversations and collaboration
+I'm always open to interesting conversations and collaboration.

 ## Some of my GitHub Stats